martenframework/marten/docs/docs/development/reference/settings.md

 Default: `[] of String`

 An array of paths to manifest JSON files to use to resolve assets URLs.
 Manifest files will be used to return the right fingerprinted asset path for a generic path, which can be useful if your asset bundling strategy support this.
+You can read more about this capability in [Asset manifests and fingerprinting](../../assets/introduction.md#asset-manifests-and-fingerprinting).

 ### `root`